-Larry Groupé is visiting professor of composition: music scoring for visual media at the Indiana University Jacobs School of Music.
+Larry Groupé is professor of composition: music scoring for visual media at the Indiana University Jacobs School of Music.

 One of the most talented and versatile composers in the entertainment industry today, he enjoys an impressive musical resume in film and television as well as on the concert stage, and his achievements have received both critical praise and popular acclaim.

 Some of his most recent film scores include “Straw Dogs,” directed by Rod Lurie and starring James Marsden, Kate Bosworth, and Alexander Skarsgård, which won a Global Music Award (2012); “Nothing but the Truth,” starring Kate Beckinsale, Matt Dillon, and Alan Alda, a compelling political drama about first-amendment rights; and “Resurrecting the Champ,” starring Samuel L. Jackson and Josh Hartnett.
 All collaborations were with writer-director Rod Lurie.
 Currently, Groupé is composing a new score about the John Hinkley assassination attempt of Ronald Reagan.

 Most notably, Groupé wrote the score for “The Contender,” starring Joan Allen, Gary Oldman, and Jeff Bridges, a highly regarded political drama written and directed by Rod Lurie which received multiple Academy Award nominations.
 This led them to “Commander in Chief,” which became the most successful new TV series when launched by ABC.
 Groupé also enjoyed special recognition when he teamed with the classic rock group YES, co-composing 10 original songs on the CD “Magnification” as well as writing overtures and arrangements, and conducting the YES Symphonic Orchestra on its 2002 world tour.